Aliases for YAP1 Gene

 GeneCards Summary for YAP1 Gene

-YAP1 (Yes-Associated Protein 1) is a Protein Coding gene.
-Diseases associated with YAP1 include coloboma, ocular, with or without hearing impairment, cleft lip/palate, and/or mental retardation and uveal coloboma - cleft lip and palate - intellectual disability.
-Among its related pathways are PI-3K cascade and Signaling by GPCR.
-GO annotations related to this gene include chromatin binding and transcription corepressor activity.
+YAP1 (Yes Associated Protein 1) is a Protein Coding gene.
+Diseases associated with YAP1 include Coloboma, Ocular, With Or Without Hearing Impairment, Cleft Lip/Palate, And/Or Mental Retardation and Coloboma, Ocular.
+Among its related pathways are Gene Expression and Regulation of lipid metabolism by Peroxisome proliferator-activated receptor alpha (PPARalpha).
+GO annotations related to this gene include chromatin binding and transcription regulatory region DNA binding.
 An important paralog of this gene is WWTR1.

 UniProtKB/Swiss-Prot for YAP1 Gene